microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/New-MgRiskyUser.md

 ```

 ### -IsProcessing
-Indicates wehther a user's risky state is being processed by the backend
+Indicates whether a user's risky state is being processed by the backend.

 ```yaml
 Type: System.Management.Automation.SwitchParameter